Top Photo: Neal Alfano & Miles Partnership | Above Red Fox Inn Photo: Mason Thibo

 Loudoun County contains worlds and is an exquisite culinary and heritage destination famous for its wineries, breweries, sublime farm-to-fork restaurants and immaculately preserved historic villages.
 There are few more diverse regions in the U.S. Here, locals compiled a list of five must-visit places in Loudoun, as well as insider tips on some favorite local arts, crafts, products and produce that will make wonderful personalized gifts.

 America’s horse and hunt country capital, Middleburg is a gorgeous settlement dating back to 1728, when a fieldstone tavern was established on an old Indian trail by a cousin of George Washington.
 That tavern became the Red Fox Inn (still thriving today), and the village that sprung up around it became Middleburg in 1787.
 While the surrounding countryside is straight out of Downton Abbey—grand stone mansions, tumbling vineyards, horses frolicking in the fields—the historic downtown lined with chic boutiques, raffish men’s stores and superb cafés and restaurants is storybook Americana.
-Find out more from Middleburg Life magazine.
+Holidays in Middleburg are extra special, find out more about special events from Middleburg Life magazine.

 Photo: Chloe’s of Middleburg by Hana Gonzalez